 Blasius Awonsang received his B.S. in Economics and Computer information system (2005) from Grambling state University and his M.S. in Economics (2007) from Kansas State University.
 Before beginning the PhD program at UALR, Blasius worked as a full-time as law enforcement Agent for the state of Arkansas.
 His areas of interest include Clandestine Banking Operations, Policy Evaluation, money laundering, White Collar Crime and Use of force among law enforcement officers.
 Please click here to view Blasius Awonsang’s vita.
 Blasius can be reached at email@example.com.

-Whitney Gass is a third year doctoral student at UALR and an Assistant Professor of Criminal Justice in the Behavioral and Social Science Department at Southern Arkansas University.
+Whitney Gass is a doctoral student at UALR and an Assistant Professor of Criminal Justice in the Behavioral and Social Science Department at Southern Arkansas University.
 Her research interests include college campus crime and victimization.
 Whitney has presented original research at regional, national, and international conferences and has three publications to her credit.
 She is a wife and mother and enjoys spending quality time with her family.
 In her spare time, she enjoys scrapbooking, baking, and cooking.
 Please click here to view Whitney’s Vita.

-Rocio Roles received her B.A.
-(2012) and M.A.
-(2014) from the University of Arkansas at Little Rock.
-She is currently pursuing her Ph.D. in Criminal Justice.
-Her teaching and research areas of interest include, juvenile justice and delinquency, military and community crime, policing, and criminological theory.
-Rocio Roles can be reached at email@example.com.
-Please click here to view Rocio’s vita.
+Mary Hughes received her B.A.
+(2015) from Western Carolina University and M.A.
+(2017) from East Tennessee State University.
+She is currently pursuing a Ph.D. in Criminal Justice.
+Her areas of interest include crime prevention, criminological theory, corrections, and attitudes toward rehabilitation.
+She can be reached at email@example.com.
+Please click here to view Mary’s Vita.